radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/understanding-operational-attributes.md

 ### isMemberOf

 isMemberOf is an operational attribute that automatically maintains the relationships between groups and user entries.
 A user’s group memberships are available in the isMemberOf/memberOf attribute and updated automatically if a user is added or removed from a group.
 A user can be a member of a nested group, dynamic group, or standard static group.
-The isMemberOf/memberOf attribute can either be computed dynamically when it is explicitly requested or pre-computed at indexing time of the RadiantOne Universal Directory store if the “Optimize MemberOf” option is enabled.
+The isMemberOf/memberOf attribute can either be computed dynamically when it is explicitly requested or pre-computed at indexing time of the RadiantOne Directory store if the “Optimize MemberOf” option is enabled.

 ## Authorization Enforcement